carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 #Change Log

 ## 1.4.2 (2016-03-31)
 * Fix: Ensure that the server certificate body & chain are set when gtting certificate from IAM.
+Issue #35.

 **Regional Templates**
 * <a href="http://apigatewaycloudformation.eu-central-1.s3.amazonaws.com/1.4.2/ApiGatewayCloudFormation.template">eu-central-1</a>